MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 DevTools now provides color suggestions for low color contrast text.

 In the example below, `h1` has low contrast text.
 To fix it, open the color picker of the `color` property in the **Styles** pane.
 After you expand the **Contrast ratio** section, DevTools provides AA and AAA color suggestions.
-Choose the suggested color to apply the color.
+Select the suggested color, to apply the color.

 :::image type="content" source="../../media/2020/08/contrast-color-suggestion.msft.png" alt-text="Color picker suggests AA and AAA color suggestions." lightbox="../../media/2020/08/contrast-color-suggestion.msft.png":::